suthardinesh626/Partner-Allocation/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide walks you through deploying the Rentkar app to Vercel.
+This guide walks you through deploying the Partner-Allocation app to Vercel.

 ## Prerequisites